mrmurilo75/bin/setup/README.md

 # This is a bundle of setup scripts

-- the main idea is to facilitate setting up in a debian-based enviroment (my testing setup is of Pop!OS)
+The main idea is to facilitate setting up in a debian-based enviroment (my testing setup is of Pop!OS)

 ## Running